 During the planning and design stage, it is wise to speak with us.
 We have seen in many situations where we could have saved the customer money if they had just changed the format of their artwork slightly.
 Once artwork is completed and signed off this can be a headache.

-If costs nothing to talk to us about your intentions and it may save you in the long run by discussing your objectives when requesting a print estimate.
+It costs nothing to talk to us about your intentions and it may save you in the long run by discussing your objectives when requesting a print estimate.

-If you need help setting up your artwork up for print see print ready artwork guidelines
+If you need help setting up your artwork up for print see print ready artwork guidelines or talk to us about using our in-house design team.

 If it a good idea to gauge an accurate quantity for your printing requirements when requesting an estimate.
 If you are unsure exactly we can give you a range of prices, which will help to calculate the unit cost for budgeting purposes.
 We give “run on” and “run back” prices as required but be aware there are set up fees for plates and the press if using lithographic and letterpress printing.
-These fees are included in the first cost after which the cost per 1,000 “the run on or run back” is greatly reduced and you can easily see what price you will pay for more or less.
+These fees are included in the initial cost after which the cost per 1,000 “the run on or run back” is greatly reduced and you can easily see what price you will pay for more or less.

 Most job are printed using the 4-colour printing process or full colour process (CMYK) which will cover the entire spectrum of colours required to print pictures and all text.
-If you require metallic colours, fluorescent colours on any particular pantone colour on its own or in additional to CMYK, this should be specified when requesting a print estimate.
+If you require metallic colours, fluorescent colours on any particular (spot) pantone colour on its own or in additional to CMYK, this should be specified when requesting a print estimate.

 Paper and Board